Keenan-Faure/BlogAggregator/README.md

 - Use of Googles [UUID](https://pkg.go.dev/github.com/google/uuid) package
 - Fetching and encoding of xml RSS feeds
 - Use of [Wait Groups](https://pkg.go.dev/sync#WaitGroup) to bulk process RSS feeds
+- Fetching, storing and displaying JSON product data from E-Commerce websites like Shopify and WooCommerce.

 ### Extensions added